-The infill Southern California industrial real estate sector continues to exhibit strong long-term fundamentals.
-These high-barrier infill markets are characterized by a relative scarcity of highly functional product, coupled with the limited ability to introduce new supply due to high land and redevelopment costs and a dearth of developable land in markets experiencing a net reduction in supply as, over time, more industrial property is converted to non-industrial uses than can be delivered.
-Meanwhile, despite the post-pandemic normalization of demand, underlying tenant demand within our infill target markets continues to be healthy, which is illustrated by strong renewal leasing activity, a dynamic regional economy, continued ecommerce activity and delivery volumes, as well as further compression of delivery time-frames to consumers and to businesses, increasing the significance of last-mile facilities for timely fulfillment.
-While we believe that our infill Southern California industrial property markets have demonstrated a high degree of resiliency related to occupancy and rental rates in the context of key market drivers over the last several years, we expect some ongoing volatility within our markets through the near term, principally driven by continued inflation and heightened uncertainty in the interest rate environment exacerbated by the current global geopolitical unrest.
-Market rent growth has normalized and decreased in the quarter in our infill Southern California markets, after increasing by approximately 80%, on average, through the pandemic.
+The infill Southern California industrial real estate sector continues to exhibit favorable long-term supply-demand fundamentals.
+These high-barrier infill markets are characterized by a relative scarcity of highly functional product, coupled with the limited ability to introduce new supply over the long-term due to high land and redevelopment costs, regulatory hurdles with restrictive development constraints and a dearth of developable land in markets experiencing a net reduction in supply as, over time, more industrial property is converted to non-industrial uses than can be delivered.
+While we believe that our infill Southern California industrial property markets have demonstrated resiliency related to occupancy and rental rates in the context of key market drivers over the last several years, we expect some ongoing volatility within our markets through the near term, principally driven by general macroeconomic and political uncertainty including recent changes in trade and tariff policy, an uncertain interest rate environment, persistent inflation and global geopolitical unrest.
+According to third-party market data, market rent growth within our infill Southern California markets has decreased approximately 20.0% since market rents peaked in mid-2023, after an increase of approximately 80%, on average, through the pandemic years of 2020 through 2022.
+In comparison, market rent growth for the Company's portfolio has decreased approximately 17.5% since market rents peaked in mid-2023.